- Find out whether a flash sale will help or harm your business, the four reasons they fail, and five best practices for a flash sale strategy

 - Publishing a new homepage

-Manually preparing your site — or building a new one just for a flash sale — is a time consuming and laborious process that drains resources that could be better spent experimenting for growth or focusing on higher value ROI-generating tasks.
+Manually preparing your site (or building a new one just for the sale) is a time consuming and laborious process that drains resources that could be better spent experimenting for growth or focusing on higher value ROI-generating tasks.

 But brands using Shopify Plus to power their businesses can bypass it all and automate their events with a proprietary automation tool called Launchpad, which allows you to easily schedule everything in advance, coordinate, and automatically execute everything related to your flash sale, product release, or major sales campaign.